8 Animals Who Don’t Want to Be Science Experiments

 Yup, we’re talking about the same cats we share our homes with.
-Every kitty deserves a loving guardian and a happy life, but that’s not what the more than 21,000 cats who are abused in U.S. laboratories every year end up with.
+Every kitty deserves a loving guardian and a happy life, but that’s not what the almost 19,000 cats who are abused in U.S. laboratories every year end up with.

 Cats who are used in cruel lab experiments have holes drilled into their skulls, have their ears cut off, have their eyes sewn shut, and more before eventually being killed and studied.
 Tens of thousands are also sold to schools to be used for classroom dissection.